FunctionLab/selene/docs/source/overview/installation.md

 git clone https://github.com/FunctionLab/selene.git
 ```

-The `setup.py` script requires NumPy.
-Please make sure you have this already installed.
+The `setup.py` script requires NumPy, Cython, and setuptools.
+Please make sure you have these already installed.

 If you plan on working in the `selene` repository directly, we recommend [setting up a conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using `selene-cpu.yml` or `selene-gpu.yml` (if CUDA is enabled on your machine) and activating it.